Integrating Market Systems Development and the Graduation Approach in Uganda

 Transforming Lives: The SMILES Project

 The Sustainable Market Inclusive Livelihood Pathways to Self-Reliance project (SMILES) operates in the Kikuube and Kyegegwa districts of western Uganda.
-These regions are home to some of Uganda’s most vulnerable populations, including refugees and members of the host community, who struggle with food insecurity and limited economic opportunities.
-The project aims to help 14,000 of these households (70,000 individuals) “graduate” from “ultra-poor” status and transition from food insecurity and fragile livelihoods to self-reliance and resilience.
+This region is home to some of Uganda’s most vulnerable populations, including refugees and members of the host community, who struggle with food insecurity, limited economic opportunities, and the negative effects of climate change.
+The project targets 14,000 of these households and is expected to reach 70,000, helping households “graduate” from “extreme poverty” status and transition from food insecurity and fragile livelihoods to self-reliance and resilience.

-At the heart of the SMILES project is its integration of the graduation approach and MSD.
-The graduation approach focuses on structured interventions that provide ultra-poor households with the support they need to escape poverty.
-These programs typically offer a combination of help meeting basic consumption needs, technical and entrepreneurial skills training, asset transfer to kickstart economic activity, and ongoing mentorship in self-reliance.
+The SMILES project is piloting integration of the graduation approach and MSD.
+The graduation approach focuses on delivering structured, sequenced, and time-bound interventions that provide extremely poor households with the support they need to escape poverty.
+These programs typically offer a combination of interventions that support households to meet basic needs and build self-reliance.
+This can include help meeting basic consumption needs, technical and entrepreneurial skills training, asset transfer to kickstart economic activity, business coaching, and ongoing mentorship.

 MSD, on the other hand, focuses on creating sustainable economic opportunities by addressing systemic challenges in market systems.
 MSD interventions aim to improve market dynamics by strengthening the linkages between various market actors, making it easier for vulnerable populations to participate in and benefit from the market.

-By integrating these two approaches, SMILES seeks to create a holistic model that addresses both the immediate needs of households and broader systemic challenges in the market.
+By integrating these two approaches, SMILES seeks to create a holistic model that addresses both the immediate needs of households and broader systemic challenges in the market that hinder extremely poor households’ full participation in the market economy.
 This integrated approach is particularly relevant in refugee settings, where market systems are often underdeveloped and the needs of the population are urgent.

 How Graduation + MSD Integration Works

-The SMILES project uses a “push/pull” framework, simultaneously building the resilience of ultra-poor households (push) and stimulating the development of market systems (pull).
-The graduation program equips households with the skills and assets they need to engage in sustainable livelihoods, while MSD activities work to create a supportive market environment.
+The SMILES project uses a “push/pull” framework, simultaneously building the resilience of extremely poor households (push) and stimulating the development of market systems (pull).
+The graduation program equips households with the knowledge, skills, and assets they need to engage in sustainable livelihoods, while MSD activities work to create a supportive market environment.

-A key part of this integrated approach is the use of skills training and demo gardens.
+A key part of this integrated approach is engaging both private and public sector players to drive access to agricultural inputs (such as fertilizers), skills training, and markets.
 In the SMILES project, skills training is not just about imparting knowledge; it is also about building relationships between households and private sector actors (PSAs).
-The project partners with several PSAs that specialize in different agricultural value chains.
+The project partners with several PSAs who specialize in different agricultural value chains.
 These PSAs establish demo gardens and collaborate with community-based trainers to conduct training sessions with participant households.
 This collaboration allows farmers to build trusted relationships with PSAs, who can continue to provide inputs and market access after the program ends.

 Another critical component of the integrated approach is asset transfers.
-After eight months of graduation activities, households receive one-time cash payments to invest in income-generating activities.
-These asset transfers are timed to coincide with the establishment of relationships between households and PSAs, so that households are ready and able to invest in productive assets—such as high-quality seeds or agricultural tools—provided by the PSAs.
+After seven months of graduation activities, households receive one-time cash payments to invest in income-generating activities.
+The asset transfer is timed to coincide with the start of the crop season.
+This, coupled with the relationships between households and PSAs, enables households to invest in productive, high-quality assets—such as high-quality seeds and agricultural tools.

 Photo: The AVSI Foundation